-We rode there in a songthaew and our driver dropped us off at a little no-name shop (which is now called Phutawan Cafe) just left of the entrance of Chai Lai Orchid.
+We rode there in a songthaew hailed from the Old City.
+Our driver dropped us off at a little no-name shop (which is now called Phutawan Cafe) just left of the entrance of Chai Lai Orchid.
 That’s where we paid and arranged for our bamboo rafting trip by ourselves.
-From there we hopped into the back of a pickup truck and took a short ride to a big shack in the jungle that housed dozens of bamboo rafts.
+Then we took a short ride in a pickup truck to a big shack in the jungle that housed dozens of bamboo rafts.

 |TIP: We were quoted 500 THB for a raft with a Thai guide and 300 THB per raft if we wanted to steer the rafts ourselves.
 Each raft can hold four people (or five if the water level in the river is high).|

 The bamboo rafts were HUGE (roughly 25 feet or 7.5 meters long).
 They were very basic and made of several thick bamboo stalks bound together with rope and strips of rubber.
-We were handed two long skinny poles for each raft to propel ourselves down the river gondola style and then sent along our way.
+After grabbing two long skinny poles for each raft, we propelled ourselves down the river gondola-style.